YardenBakish/BASIC-CPU-SIMULATOR/README.md

 ![image](https://user-images.githubusercontent.com/72262159/128007915-c94f7b1f-3e34-47be-a30f-2085c6e23a82.png)

-**Instructions Set and Enconding**
+**Instructions Set and Encoding**

 ![image](https://user-images.githubusercontent.com/72262159/128018301-f9f1e0f8-1810-4cd5-8bc0-ded6247fa479.png)

 <a name="I/O"></a>
 ## I/O DEVICES
-The CPU is connected to the following I/O devices - leds, screen, timer, and hard-drive
+The CPU is connected to the following I/O devices - LEDs, screen, timer, and hard-drive

-The proccessor is a dedicated I/O processor - each device has its own I/O register and the CPU is able to communicate with these registers using the 'in' and 'out' I/O commands. below are the I/O registers and their encodings:
+The processor is a dedicated I/O processor - each device has its own I/O register and the CPU is able to communicate with these registers using the 'in' and 'out' I/O commands. below are the I/O registers and their encodings:

 ![image](https://user-images.githubusercontent.com/72262159/128021392-f5402533-8c17-48aa-91c3-c535c1e7bc7f.png)

 **Computer Screen**

-The CPU is connected to a 352x288 monochromatic computer screen. each pixel is repreented with 8 bits where 0 is black and 256 is white
+The CPU is connected to a 352x288 monochromatic computer screen. each pixel is represented with 8 bits where 0 is black and 256 is white

  The screen has a 352x288 frame buffer which at any time will store the current screen state. at the beginning all values are set to 0

-monitorx register contains the x coordinate where the cpu will change it's pixel value. equivallently to monitory register and y coordinate. the monitordata register holds the pixel value which the CPU wishes to write
+‘monitorx’ register contains the x coordinate where the CPU will change it's pixel value. equivalently to monitory register and y coordinate. the ‘monitordata’ register holds the pixel value which the CPU wishes to write

 **Timer**

-when changing the timerenable register value to 1 - the timer is activated. in each clock cycle where timer is enabled - timercurrent register's value is incremented by 1
+when changing the ‘timerenable’ register value to 1 - the timer is activated. in each clock cycle where timer is enabled – ‘timercurren’t register's value is incremented by 1

 **Hard Drive**

 The CPU is connected to 64KB hard-drive, comprised of 128 512-bytes sectors.
 The CPU uses DMA to copy a sector from main memory to disk and vice versa

 It takes 1024 clock cycles to copy a sector which during this time the diskstatus register value will be 1 (indicating hard-drive is busy).
-Upon reciving write/read command, the Assembly code must assure that the hard-drive is free to recieve a new command by checking the diskstatus register. after 1024 clock cycles, diskcmd and diskstatus registers' values will be set to zero
+Upon receiving write/read command, the Assembly code must assure that the hard-drive is free to receive a new command by checking the diskstatus register. after 1024 clock cycles, diskcmd and diskstatus registers' values will be set to zero